 - 3. Network-attached HSMs: Perform the necessary basic HSM-client configuration tasks, as described in Basic HSM and remote file system (RFS) configuration. - 4.
-PCIe and USB HSMs: If necessary, perform additional software and HSM configuration tasks, as described in Client software and module configuration: PCIe and USB HSMs: - Set up client configuration, as described in Client cooperation - Set nShield specific environment variables, as described in Setting environment variables. - Configure logging and debugging parameters, as described in Logging and debugging - Configure Audit Logging, as described in Configuring audit logging - ° Configure the hardserver, as described in Configuring the hardserver - 5.
+PCle and USB HSMs: If necessary, perform additional software and HSM configuration tasks, as described in Client software and module configuration: PCle and USB HSMs: - Set up client configuration, as described in Client cooperation - Set nShield specific environment variables, as described in Setting environment variables. - Configure logging and debugging parameters, as described in Logging and debugging - ° Configure Audit Logging, as described in Configuring audit logging - Configure Java support for KeySafe, as described in Configuring Java support for KeySafe - Configure the hardserver, as described in Configuring the hardserver - 5.
 Create and configure a Security World, as described in Create a new Security World. - 6.
 Create an OCS, as described in Creating Operator Card Sets (OCSs). - 7.
 Network-attached HSMs: Complete additional necessary HSM-client configuration tasks: - a.
 To configure the unit so that it works with the client machine, see Configuring the nShield HSM to use the client. - b.
 To configure client computers so that they work with the unit, see Configuring client computers to use the nShield HSM.